All-Party Parliamentary Group on Literacy

 The discussion was chaired by Baroness Kay Andrews and Stephen McPartland MP.
 Download the policy briefing produced following the roundtable.

 Commissions and reports

-If you are interest in finding out more about the APPG, email firstname.lastname@example.org.
+To find out more about the APPG, email firstname.lastname@example.org.

-This not an official website of the House of Commons or House of Lords.
+This is not an official website of the House of Commons or House of Lords.
 It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in this web pages and reports are those of the group.